Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 Maintained consistent performance across **train**, **test**, and **OOT datasets**.
 Threshold tuning (e.g., **0.3**) used to prioritise **risk detection**.

+**Accuracy was not used as the primary metric due to class imbalance.
+Business risk is better captured through Recall, KS, and Gini.**

 👉  **Insight:** Model is optimised for **high recall**, ensuring early detection of **risky customers**.

 </details>